Booking.com Host Guide for Beginners

 How to Avoid Double Bookings

 It’s crucial to have accurate availabilities and rates on Booking.com because otherwise, you may get an overbooking.
-That happens when more than one guest confirms for the same room for the same date.
+That happens when more than one guest confirms a reservation for the same room for the same date.
 Then it’s your responsibility to resolve this problem.
 So what should you do?

 The easiest way is to accommodate your guest in another of your rooms.
 And if it’s not possible, you must find accommodation nearby that’s of a similar or better standard.
-You are also expected to provide private transport to the new accommodation, cover the cost of phone calls and the cost difference between your property and the alternative one.
+You are also expected to provide private transport to the new accommodation, cover the cost of phone calls, and the cost difference between your property and the alternative one.